IDIOPATHIC PULMONARY FIBROSIS

 - Morphometric parameters have been validated as endpoint measures by comparison to other image analysis methods (e.g. Ashcroft scoring, micro-CT imaging) and functional in vivo standard evaluation methods.
 Some results gave rise to a publication in PLOS ONE in collaboration with Boehringer Ingelheim.

 - The quantification of pulmonary fibrosis is fully automatic – from the scanning of slides to the complete evaluation of morphometric parameters and statistical analysis.

-- Biocellvia’s analysis is very rapid (<2h for 100 whole lung sections) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.
+- Biocellvia’s analysis is very rapid (about 1 hour for 120 whole lung sections) and avoids any intra- and inter-variabilities from the subjective manipulation of the experimenter.

 Representative native images and their corresponding tissue density mapping of lung sections from saline control and BLM-treated mice.